Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

-Deep unsupervised learning was explored in a recent weed study \cite{dos2019unsupervised}, which explored two methods: joint unsupervised learning of deep representations and image clusters (JULE) and deep clustering for unsupervised learning of visual features (DeepCluster).
+Deep unsupervised learning was explored in a recent weed study \citep{dos2019unsupervised}, which explored two methods: joint unsupervised learning of deep representations and image clusters (JULE) and deep clustering for unsupervised learning of visual features (DeepCluster).
 They adopted the CNN outputs as features for a clustering algorithm and specified pseudo labels for samples based on the clustering results.
 As reported, the DeepCluster method achieved an accuracy 70.6\% with a VGG-16 backbone on the DeepWeeds dataset, and an accuracy 99.5\% with an AlexNet backbone on Grass-Broadleaf.

 Besides RGB images, multispectral imaging has also been investigated.
-Different sizes of multispectral images with a CNN involving 4 convolution layers were explored \cite{farooq2018analysis}.
+Different sizes of multispectral images with a CNN involving 4 convolution layers were explored \citep{farooq2018analysis}.
 By varying the input size from $125\times 125$ to $500\times 500$, the accuracy varied from 86.3\% to 94.7\% on the UNSW Hyperspectral Weed Dataset.
-FCNN-SPLBP combined CNN and superpixel based local binary pattern feature extraction \cite{farooq2019multi}, which was evaluated on two public datasets: an accuracy 89.7\% for $100\times 100$ pixel images on the UNSW Hyperspectral Weed Dataset and an accuracy 96.4\% on the sugar beet/weed dataset.
+FCNN-SPLBP combined CNN and superpixel based local binary pattern feature extraction \citep{farooq2019multi}, which was evaluated on two public datasets: an accuracy 89.7\% for $100\times 100$ pixel images on the UNSW Hyperspectral Weed Dataset and an accuracy 96.4\% on the sugar beet/weed dataset. \kun{With the coarse, whole-image granularity of image classification, the method is more likely to be useful in coarse weed control scenarios, such as spot spraying \citep{calvert2021robotic}. }